mattbison/usario-creator-dashboard/README.md

 ---

-**Usario Creators** - Streamlining influencer marketing for agencies and brands.
+**Usario Partners | Creators** - Streamlining influencer marketing for agencies and brands.

 For questions or support, please contact the development team.